roataway/api-documentation/README.md

 - If a vehicle is moved from one route to another, its telemetry will be automatically distributed via a topic that corresponds to the new route.
 - You can subscribe to individual routes, by using their id in the topic name, e.g., `telemetry/route/1`.
+- `board`, `rtu_id` and `route` are usually numerical values, but they can also contain letters, treat them as strings!

 Warning: